 The Probate Court of Union County issues marriage licenses and maintains those records.
 We also issue certified and plain copies of marriage licenses and applications for all marriages that were applied for in Union County.
+We do not perform marriage ceremonies.

 Obtaining a marriage license – issued Monday – Friday from 8 a.m. to 4 p.m.: